Monday, September 14, 2015

 Take Up Your Oar And Follow Me

-Once upon a time, there was an old holy man, who lived in the high mountain country.
-He poured out his life ministering to the native people.
-He had become a legend among them.
-He spent the long winters making treks to the valley below, securing medical supplies and gifts for the children.
-Everything had to be carried up on his back.
-In the spring, when the rivers melted, and with his precious supplies bound to his raft, he was buoyed up upon the dangerous waters, with the anticipation of the gifts he bore, and the Good News he had to share.
+Once upon a time, there was an old holy man, who lived high on a mountain, in a cabin along a river that flowed to a village of very poor people.
+He poured out his life ministering to them.
+He became a legend among them.
+He spent the long winters hauling supplies up from the valley below.
+All the food, medicine and gifts for the children had to be carried up the mountain on his back.
+Then in the spring, when the river melted, he loaded his precious supplies onto his trusty raft, to navigate the dangerous waters to their village.
+All the while he was buoyed up with the anticipation of the gifts he bore, and the Gospel News he so loved to share.

-The old man had become too frail to continue the grueling trips.
+After years of service, the old man had become too frail to continue the grueling trips.
 While he was awaiting the arrival of the young recruit to carry-on his life's work, he decided to make one last trip to say farewell to his beloved flock.
-As soon as he set out, the rapids overwhelmed his raft, smashing his oar against a rock, and jamming his raft against the shore.
-Undaunted, he tied-off his raft, and hiked back to his cabin.
+As soon as he set out into the river, the rapids overwhelmed his raft and smashed his oar against a rock, breaking it.
+Undaunted, he tied-off the raft, and hiked back to his cabin.

 When he arrived, he found the young recruit waiting to report for duty.
 The young man said, “I want to be like you, I want serve the Lord.”
 “You may begin then, said the old man, by returning to the valley below, and bring back an oar, that I might finish my last trip.
-I know you must be exhausted from your long week’s climb, so eat and sleep well tonight, and leave at first light.
-Before you leave, it would do you well to read verse one of the second chapter of Sirach, to encourage your journey.”
+I know you must be exhausted from your long week’s climb, so eat and sleep well tonight, then leave at first light.
+Before you leave, it would do you well to read verse one of the second chapter of Sirach, that you may be encouraged on your journey.”
 The young man said, “I want to serve the Lord.
 I shall return with your oar.”
 But in his eagerness to be on his way, he forgot to read the Scripture.

 Going down the mountain proved every bit as difficult as the ascent.
 He slipped and fell many times, and with each bruise and scrape, he said, “I want to serve the Lord!”
 When he finally reached the city, he immediately purchased an oar, a week’s supply of food, and then set off with his face set to climb the mountain.
 Dragging that oar made the journey harder and longer than he had planned.
 With yet another day and a half to go, he found himself without food.
 That night, he went to sleep hungry, telling himself, “I want to serve the Lord!”